 If you think you may be close to, or exceed, an Annual Allowance and you are in any doubt about its impact, you should seek financial advice as this is a complex area.

-All investments held within the Freetrade SIPP must be purchased via, and held under ‘Invest by Freetrade’, which currently offers US and UK stocks, ETFs and investment trusts.
+All cash will be held in accordance with the Freetrade Terms and Conditions.
+Investments held within the Freetrade SIPP must be purchased via, and held under ‘Invest by Freetrade’, which currently offers EU, US and UK stocks, ETFs and investment trusts.

-Further details of the range of investments available under both accounts is available in the separate ‘Investment Brochure’.
+Further details of the range of available investments can be found in the separate ‘Investment Brochure’.

 The Freetrade SIPP investments meet the FCA’s definition of ‘standard’ which broadly means FCA authorised or recognised collective investment schemes, structured products or listed securities which are capable of being valued on a regular basis and sold within 30 days.

-You can choose to invest in anything available through the ‘Invest by Freetrade’ service via the Freetrade mobile app, subject to whether you have selected the standard Freetrade account or Freetrade Plus account.
+You can choose to invest in anything available and suitable for SIPP investments through the ‘Invest by Freetrade’ service via the Freetrade mobile app.

 The investment decisions are yours but you can refer to investment guidance provided by Freetrade to help you determine what investments may be suitable for you.
 Please note that the guidance provided on suitable investments does not constitute advice and you are responsible for selecting the investment appropriate for you.